History of SpaceX: Overview

 On August 4, 2008, SpaceX accepted a further $20 million investment from Founders Fund.
 In early 2012, approximately two-thirds of the company was owned by its founder and his 70 million shares were then estimated to be worth $875 million on private markets, which roughly valued SpaceX at $1.3 billion as of February 2012.
 After the COTS 2+ flight in May 2012, the company private equity valuation nearly doubled to $2.4 billion.

-On 16 June 2009 SpaceX announced the opening of its Astronaut Safety and Mission Assurance Department.
+On June 16, 2009, SpaceX announced the opening of its Astronaut Safety and Mission Assurance Department.
 It hired former NASA astronaut Ken Bowersox to oversee the department as a vice president of the company.
 However, it has since been reported that the former astronaut subsequently left SpaceX in late 2011.
-No reason was given and no replacement in that position has been announced.
+No reason was given and no replacement in that position was announced.

-In 2012 SpaceX advertised a launch price of $57 million on Falcon 9, while Arianespace was advertising a launch price of $137 million per launch.
+In 2012, SpaceX advertised a launch price of $57 million on Falcon 9, while Arianespace was advertising a launch price of $137 million per launch.